On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Experimental details

 \textbf{\Cref{fig:main_lrexponents}}: The training accuracy of 8-layer MLPs is averaged over 4 runs to reduce noise from random initialization.
 The training loss of GPT trained with SGD is averaged over 3 runs.
 GPT with Adam was only run once.

-\textbf{\Cref{fig:align_main}}: The readout layer and last Layernorm layer are chosen due to their particular importance for logit blowup.
+\textbf{\Cref{fig:align_main}}: In the left subplot, $c_l=1$ for normalization layers, since they act like diagonal matrices and do not accumulate \fanin-dependent scaling.
+For all other layers, we expect LLN-like scaling $c_l=\fanin$, which is the length of the inner products between weight updates and incoming activations.
+For determining the correct layerwise learning rate scaling, what matters is how much of the expected alignment exponent is lost at finite width in a single update step.
+For the first step, we measure the barely width-dependent exponents $0.01$, $-0.08$ and $-0.08$ for the last Layernorm, the MLP and readout layer, respectively, suggesting that maximal width-dependent alignment approximately holds, so that infinite-width scaling predictions are useful for determining layerwise learning rate scaling rules.
+The readout layer and last Layernorm layer are chosen due to their particular importance for logit blowup.
 The MLP layer was chosen to add a layer that scales hidden-like.
 This layer was not cherry picked.
 We observe other MLP layers to have similar scaling properties.

 \textbf{\Cref{fig:coord_check_sgd}}: 3-layer MLP trained with SGD on CIFAR-10 with width-dependent learning rate $\eta_n=0.0001\cdot n^{-0.5}$.
 Averages over 4 random seeds.